-- Constructing new interchanges for I-294 at the I-57 and 147th Street ramps - Constructing the Elgin O'Hare Western Access, including completion of a linkage with the western side of O'Hare International Airport and construction of a bypass between I-90 and I-294,

-- Implementing new "Active Traffic Management" features to accommodate transit and provide increased flexibility for passenger vehicles on the Jane Addams Memorial Tollway (I-90) - Planning for other projects including the Illinois Route 53 Corridor and the Illiana Expressway
+- Constructing new interchanges for I-294 at the I-57 and 147th Street ramps - Constructing the Elgin O'Hare Western Access, including completion of a linkage with the western side of O'Hare International Airport and construction of a bypass between I-90 and I-294, and rehabilitation and widening of the existing Elgin O'Hare Expressway (the "Elgin-O'Hare Project"). - Implementing new "Active Traffic Management" features to accommodate transit and provide increased flexibility for passenger vehicles on the Jane Addams Memorial Tollway (I-90) - Planning for other projects including the Illinois Route 53 Corridor and the Illiana Expressway

-As described later in "THE CAPITAL PROGRAMS - Potential Additional Capital Projects - Statutory Approvals for New Toll Highways," certain approvals of the Governor and the General Assembly are required by the Act in connection with the Authority's issuance of bonds to finance costs related to new toll highways, including a requirement that prior to the issuance of bonds for the commencement of construction of any new toll highway, that particular toll highway shall be authorized by a joint resolution of the Illinois General Assembly.
+As described later in "THE TOLLWAY SYSTEM - Potential Additional Capital Projects - Statutory Approvals for New Toll Highways," certain approvals of the Governor and the General Assembly are required by the Act in connection with the Authority's issuance of bonds to finance costs related to new toll highways, including a requirement that prior to the issuance of bonds for the commencement of construction of any new toll highway, that particular toll highway shall be authorized by a joint resolution of the Illinois General Assembly.
 The Authority held multiple public hearings relating to the Move Illinois Program.
 The Authority presented preliminary plans and preliminary cost estimates to the Governor, which plans and estimates were approved by the Governor on October 7, 2011.
 On May 23, 2013, the Illinois Senate approved a House Joint Resolution HJR0009 adopted by the Illinois House on May 1, 2013, authorizing the Authority to expand the Tollway System through the construction of the Elgin-O'Hare Project.
 All requisite approvals have now been obtained for the Elgin-O'Hare Project, which commenced in October 2013.